Cedar Key Scrub State Reserve

 The Cedar Key Scrub State Reserve is a Florida State Park, located six miles (10 km) northeast of Cedar Key on State Road 24.

+Overview

+Recreation

+Recreational activities include hunting, wildlife viewing, hiking, bicycling, horseback riding, and picnicking.
+The annual December Geminid meteor shower is visible from the reserve.

 Admission and Hours

 There is no entrance charge.
 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).

+Wildlife

+The wetlands at Cedar Key provide habitat for roseate spoonbills, wood storks, and amphibians such as one-toed amphibians.
+Drier areas support Florida mice, gopher frogs, indigo snakes, and Florida scrub-jay.